failnot3/OPEN-BG-POS-V1/README.md

 # Usage:
 First download or clone the repo.
-Second navigate to the front-end folder in your terminal and write:
+Then navigate to the front-end folder in your terminal and write:
 ```
 npm install
 ```